-- He-Man Woman Hater: Roman is a virulent misogynist who sees women as tools and things for him to abuse, and even extends to his nightclub singer Dinah Lance who constantly lives in fear of Roman snapping on her for any given reason and is still treated miles better than most of the other women Roman sees.
-Notably, during the overly long list of ways Harley has slighted Roman, one of them is simple "having a vagina."
+- He-Man Woman Hater: Roman is a virulent misogynist who sees women as tools and things for him to abuse, and this even extends to his nightclub singer Dinah Lance who constantly lives in fear of Roman snapping on her for any given reason and is still treated miles better than most of the other women Roman sees.
+Notably, during the overly long list of ways Harley has slighted Roman, one of them is simply "having a vagina."

 - It's All About Me: When he notices Canary is beginning to sing louder and drawing attention, he starts schmoozing with the guests in a very exaggerated way to bring their focus back to himself.

 - Laughably Evil: He's a horrible person, but he manages to be even funnier than the Joker.
 He can watch Zsasz rip a person's face clean off their skull, but is squicked out by a bit of snot.
 He also has a habit of reacting petulantly over anything he doesn't own.
 When Roman holds Cassandra hostage, he's annoyed that she's ignoring him to chat with Harley, then he gets blown up in a decidely anti-climactic fashion.

 - Ludicrous Gibs: Cain and Harley finish him off by chucking him off a pier with an active grenade in his hands, resulting in Roman blowing to literal pieces.